 Teach students how to compare weight and objects.
 They will learn that not all items are created equal.
 You will hear lots of math vocabulary as they weigh and compare items using this scale.

-Playing….
-I mean learning, with magnets is so much fun.
+Playing… I mean, learning with magnets is so much fun.
 This kit has everything students need to learn about magnetism.
-Magnets are a MUST in a preschool and kinder classroom!
+Magnets are a MUST in preschool and kinder classrooms!

 Plant seeds and observe them grow in this root viewer!
 Students will be able to observe what happens above and below the ground!

 Explore the human body with this magnetic puzzle.
 Learn about the muscles, blood system, skeleton, and organs for males and females.

 You can’t go to the rainforest but you can learn about it with this large floor puzzle.
 It is 2×3 feet when completed and shows children a lot of rainforest animals.

 Put together this solar system puzzle to see how the planets line up from the moon.
 The images are really neat and give students a great learning opportunity.